MDKroon/react-global-state/README.md

 ## Getting started

-1. Wrap the 'StateProvider' around your app
-2. Initialise the global state
+### 1. Wrap the 'StateProvider' around your app and initialise the global state

 ```jsx
 import React, { Component } from 'react'